sashastadler/crunge-notes/Notes/Characters/PCs/Quentin Thexius.md

 #### Information

 Aasimar of [The Lawbreaker](../../Religion/Pantheon%20III/The%20Lawbreaker.md).
+Born in the Westergoth Empire.
 Used to be part of a church (religous sect)(church of miseries - [Pantheon III](../../Religion/Pantheons.md)) but ran away because he hated it ("you could say I left illegally").
-Performed with [Sextus Sergius](../NPCs/Sextus%20Sergius.md) for a while.
-Born in the Westergoth Empire.
+Performed with [Sextus Sergius](../NPCs/Sextus%20Sergius.md) for a while after.

 Someone named Cornelia? is important.

-Gildas: 3815 G
+>Gildas: 3815 G

 ##### Outfit